arbois/covguide/content/_index.md

 ### Share this guide

 Please share this document as widely as you can.
-The more F&B establishments adopt these suggestions, the safer we'll all be.
+The more businesses adopt these suggestions, the safer we'll all be.

 ### We need help translating this document